GET STARTED | Get Your Fair Cash Offer Today

 Website: segconstructioninc.com • Since 2007 • NYS WBE Certified

 Certified mold remediation for residential and commercial properties.
 Also handles asbestos, lead paint, and PCB removal.
 EPA RRP certified.
-Extensive experience working with general contractors on WNY construction projects.
 Works with both homeowners and insurance companies.

 Rainbow Restoration of Buffalo